jenkinsci/pipeline-aws-plugin/README.md

 ## current master
 * Fix global configuration naming for JCasC.
 Please note that this is a breaking change if JCasC is defined.
 This can be fixed by renaming pluginImpl --> pipelineStepsAWS.
 * Fix Elastic Beanstalk client creation bug that ignored provided configurations in the withAWSStep
+* Add CNAME parameters to Elastic Beanstalk `ebSwapEnvironmentCNAMEs` command that lookup the required id and name params

 ## 1.43
 * Add Elastic Beanstalk steps (`ebCreateApplication, ebCreateApplicationVersion, ebCreateConfigurationTemplate, ebCreateEnvironment, ebSwapEnvironmentCNAMEs, ebWaitOnEnvironmentStatus, ebWaitOnEnvironmentHealth`)